Vincent Reno

+Biography

 Reno was born in Salt Lake City, to a stock raiser and his wife from "Reno, Idaho" (likely Reno Ranch, Idaho).
-Reno graduated from Colorado University with "top honors" in mathematics in 1932.
+He attended Fort Collins High School from 1924 to 1928 and Colorado State College in Fort Collins from 1928 to 1929.
+He graduated from University of Colorado Boulder with "top honors" in mathematics in 1932.
+He was elected to Phi Beta Kappa in spring 1932 as Victor Reno.
 While doing graduate studies in astronomy at the University of Virginia in 1935 he joined the Communist Party under the name "Lance Clark."
 He then took a job at the national office of the Works Progress Administration, after which he resigned to become a Communist Party organizer in Maryland.
 He began working at Aberdeen Proving Ground in 1937 and continued there until his resignation in 1949.
 In 1945 he was "given the war department's gold medal for devising a complicated bomb table."
 He worked on the Norden bombsight and was said to have passed information on this device to Alger Hiss.
 In 1952 he pleaded guilty to not disclosing his Communist Party when he was being screened for the Aberdeen job.
 He was sentenced to three years in federal prison.